rakshithskumar88/blackbox_ai_nix/README.md

    - Check if the hotkey is already in use by another application

 2. **GTK Errors**
-   - If you get GTK-related errors:
-     * Make sure you're running the application from within the nix-shell
+   - Make sure you're running the application from within the nix-shell
-     * Try exiting the shell completely and entering it again: `exit` then `nix-shell`
-     * Verify GTK is available in the shell:
+   - Try rebuilding the development environment:
      ```bash
-       python -c "import gi; gi.require_version('Gtk', '3.0'); from gi.repository import Gtk"
+     # Exit current shell if any
+     exit

+     # Remove result if it exists
+     rm -f result

+     # Enter shell again
+     nix-shell
      ```

 3. **Window Not Showing**
    - Check your window manager settings